 *It is recommended that you eat breakfast prior to the start of the tour because of the timing of the workshop.

-The total group size will be limited to a maximum of 3 persons
+Group size will be limited to a maximum of 3 persons.

 WHAT TO BRING